-However, I do think it’s deceptive of World Ventures to market themselves as a great business opportunity – their slogan “make a living travelling,” is highly misleading.
+I believe it is deceptive of World Ventures to market themselves as a great business opportunity and their slogan “make a living travelling,” is highly misleading.

 In order to do well at an MLM like this, you need to be:

-- A great salesperson, (they claim you don’t – but once you’ve exhausted your friends/family; trying to just get people you don’t know to watch a promotional sales video will seem spammy and won’t lead to high conversions).
+- A great salesperson, (they claim you don’t – but once you’ve exhausted your friends/family; trying to just get people you don’t know to watch a promotional sales video will seem spammy and will not lead to high conversions).